 Is this a dream?
 No, this is real life.

-Add Baked Salmon with Green Beans and Squash to your meal planner.
+Add Baked Salmon with Green Beans and Squash to your client’s meal plan.

-Other recipes you can try in a foil packet:
+Other recipes your clients can try in a foil packet:

 2. Tortilla Pizzas